andersborges/natural-orbitals/README.md

 # What is it?
 natural-orbitals is a Python class written to calculate different types of natural orbitals based on the output of electronic structure codes.
+It can also calculate effective Hamiltonians and calculate the electrical conductance on the basis of the Landauer formula.

 # How does it work?

 Supply the class with input extracted from DFT or HF calculations.
-Input from [GPAW](https://wiki.fysik.dtu.dk/gpaw/) GPAW is demonstrated and output from Gaussian09 calculations will follow.
+Input from [GPAW](https://wiki.fysik.dtu.dk/gpaw/) is demonstrated and output from Gaussian09 calculations will follow.

 The implementation of natural atomic orbitals (NAO) is based on: